laeticiamng/med-mng/README.md

 4. Assert on the parsed output and edge cases (invalid input, missing fields, etc.).

 Run `pnpm test` locally or push a branch to trigger the CI workflow which blocks merges if any test fails.

+## Data Integrity Audit

+Nightly jobs run `pnpm integrity:audit` to verify that the OIC extraction tables remain consistent after each import.
+A JSON report is produced in `audit_reports/` and the command fails on any anomaly.
+See [docs/data-integrity.md](docs/data-integrity.md) for details and for extending the checks.